Juniper/puppet-netdev-stdlib-junos/README.md

 Netdev is a vendor-neutral network abstraction framework developed by Juniper Networks and contributed freely to the DevOps community

-This module contains the Junos specific Provider code impelmenting the Resource Types defined in [netdevops/netdev_stdlib](https://github.com/NetdevOps/puppet-netdev-stdlib)
+This module contains the Junos specific Provider code implementing the Resource Types defined in [netdevops/netdev_stdlib](https://github.com/NetdevOps/puppet-netdev-stdlib)

 # EXAMPLE USAGE

-This module has been tested against Puppet agent 2.7.19.
+This module has been tested against Puppet agent 2.7.19 and 3.6.1.
 Here is a short example of a static manifest for a Junos EX switch.
 This example assumes that you've also installed the Puppet _stdlib_ module as this example uses the _keys_ function.

 ~~~~
 node "myswitch1234.mycorp.com" {